DiamondLightSource/pymalcolm/docs/arch/statemachine.rst

 - retrace(steps) - Move back at least this number of scan steps
 - resume() - Resume a paused scan
 - abort() - Stop any activity
-- deactivate() - Deactivate device
+- disable() - Disable device, stopping all activity
-- activate() - Reactivate the device, moving it back into Idle state after error, abort or deactivate
+- reset() - Reset the device, moving it back into Idle state after error, abort or disable

 Apart from validate(), all other methods take the block through some state transitions.
 These are listed below for each method.